VW's new division takes aim at Uber-style competition

 Mueller said last month that Volkswagen has been in talks with Uber on potential cooperation but the carmaker would not settle for the role as a mere supplier.

-The German company wants to become a leader in the new services in Europe over the next 1-2 years, Harms told reporters late on Sunday, adding that Berlin-based MOIA's workforce will quadruple to 200 staff next year.
+The German company wants to become a leader in the new services in Europe over the next one to two years, Harms told reporters late on Sunday, adding that Berlin-based MOIA's workforce will quadruple to 200 staff next year.

-"We want to bring our services to the market at scale," Harms said, citing Europe, the United States, China as key markets.
+"We want to bring our services to the market at scale," Harms told the conference, citing Europe, the United States and China as key markets.
+"It's a build-and-buy strategy."

+In an interview with Reuters, Harms said MOIA has a reasonable, three-digit million-euro amount of capital to invest, putting it in the same league as leading European early-stage investors such as Index, Atomico and Accel.

+While MOIA's corporate funding will be used to invest in early-stage companies, the eventual plan is for VW's new business to bring in external investors at a later stage, Harms said.